dirigible-io/dirigible-io.github.io/help/index.md

 Eclipse Dirigible<sup>&trade;</sup> Help
 ===

-Eclipse Dirigible<sup>&trade;</sup> Help Portal gives access to product documentation and also related information.
+Eclipse Dirigible<sup>&trade;</sup> help portal gives you access to product documentation and also related information.
-Browse Dirigible Help Portal to get up-to-date information about the features, life-cycle aspects, tips-and-tricks and many more...
+Browse the help portal to get up-to-date information about the features, life-cycle aspects, tips-and-tricks and many more...

 General Overview
 ---